 - Bring a bike seat cushion if you need one

-- Ask the instructor to assist you with setting up your bike or if you are riding at home follow these tips.
+- Ask the instructor to assist you with setting up your bike.

 - Play with the monitor on the bike- if your bike has a monitor, find the Revolutions Per Minute or RPM and how to track miles and time working out.